Marques Sigle

 Marques Sigle (born July 18, 2002) is an American professional football safety for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the North Dakota State Bison and Kansas State Wildcats.
 He was selected by the 49ers in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Sigle attended Omaha North High School in Omaha, Nebraska, and committed to play college football for the North Dakota State Bison.

 College career

 North Dakota State

 As a freshman in 2020, Sigle was redshirted.
 In 2021, he appeared in 13 games as he helped lead the Bison to a National Championship.
 In 2022, Sigle notched 27 tackles, two interceptions, and a touchdown for North Dakota State.
 After the season, he entered his name into the NCAA transfer portal.

 Kansas State

 Sigle decided to transfer to play for the Kansas State Wildcats.
 In his first season with the Wildcats in 2023, he recorded 63 tackles, nine pass deflections, and an interception, earning all-Big 12 Conference honorable mention.
 Sigle finished his final collegiate season with Kansas State in 2024 with 60 tackles with six and a half being for a loss, three pass deflections, and three interceptions.
 After the season, Sigle declared for the 2025 NFL draft, while also accepting an invite to participate in the 2025 East–West Shrine Bowl.